Champagne Thierry Triolet

 A small Grower Producer since the 60s with good, solid (and tasty) value priced wines.

-Thierry Triolet has been producing his own Champagne, from growing and nurturing the vines, harvesting, pressing, blending, and aging, since the 1960s with the help of his wife Frédérique.
+Thierry Triolet is a Grower Producer who has been producing his own Champagne, from growing and nurturing the vines, harvesting, pressing, blending, and aging, since the 1960s with the help of his wife Frédérique.
 They have 11 hectares of vines in Breton, a village in the south of Côte de Sézanne.
 The Côte de Sézanne is next to the better known Côte des Blancs, and both areas are known for their Chardonnay.
 Geographically, the Côte de Sézanne is an extension of the Côte des Blancs with a very similar terroir.

 His 11 hectares of vines in the villages of Bethon, Montgenost, and Villenaux-la-Grande, are 80% Chardonnay with 15% Pinot Noir and 5% Pinot Meunier.
 He makes 40,000 bottles and year and sells some grapes including to Krug and Billecart Salmon.
 Minimal intervention is practiced and fermentations take place with natural, indigenous yeasts from the skins of the grapes.